I love history and traveling, so I have been to a lot of historical locations throughout the United States.

 The town of Saint Johnsbury, on the northeast side of Vermont, does not get as many visitors as northwest Vermont.
 It is on I-91 as it makes its final miles to the Canadian border, closer to the White Mountains of New Hampshire.
 This is the edge of the so-called Northeast Kingdom where maple-sugar farms and conifer stands pepper the landscape against a beautiful backdrop of hills and mountains.

 If you don’t know what to do in this nice town and have seen nearby Lake Willoughby, two places in the city are worth a visit, especially on a rainy day since they are indoors.
 The Fairbanks Museum, founded in 1889, has natural science, historical, and ethnological exhibits as well as a planetarium, which makes it a good place for everyone, kids included.
-Admission is $8.00 for adults, kids five and under are free.
+Admission is $8.00 for adults, and kids five and under are free.
 The museum is closed from November to March.
 The St. Johnsbury Athenaeum has a small but excellent collection of art, including paintings from the Hudson River School artists such as Albert Bierstadt.
 His famous Domes of Yosemite is housed in the collection.
 Most of the Athenaeum is a library and the whole building and its content were donated by Governor Fairbanks.
-Entrance is free.
+It's free admission.

 Lake Willoughby sits in a deep cleft in Vermont’s Northeast Kingdom, wedged between Mount Pisgah (2785’) and Mount Hor (2657’).
 Most people see just a gap when approaching from far away.
 This narrow lake is the state’s deepest entirely within Vermont at over 300 feet.
 The lake was formed by a retreating glacier, and its appearance is similar to some of the other granite notches in New Hampshire’s White Mountains, except that the Willoughby Notch is occupied by a lake.
 The most dramatic views are from the southeastern end where the two aforementioned peaks rise abruptly from the lake’s shore.